pr3b/lokad/content/posts/abcxyz.md

 ![Lokad Dashboard](/images/dashboard.png "Dashboard")

-For the purpose of this guide, we will be using the [Envision playground.](https://try.lokad.com/)
+> For the purpose of this guide, we will be using the [Envision playground.](https://try.lokad.com/)

-## 4. Load the Lokad Dataset:
+## 4. Load the Lokad dataset

 Load the **Items** and **Orders** tables from the Lokad dataset by using the following script: